JavierM42/tailwind-mode-aware-colors/README.md

 - Of course, you can still use `dark:`, `md:`, `hover:` and any other Tailwind modifiers.

+- You can also use the plugin with scoped tailwind color configuration such as `textColor`, `backgroundColor`, `borderColor` or `outlineColor`.

 ## Options

 If for some reason `-light` and `-dark` don't work for you, you can pass an options object as a second parameter and customize the suffixes.
 Just replace `"light"` and `"dark"` with any other string.